a-maliarov/amazoncaptcha/README.md

 + **Version 0.0.11**:
   1. Fixed error with captcha images that were taken from BytesIO.
 + **Version 0.0.12**:
   1. Code adjustments and improvements.
   2. Program can now solve images where [last letter is corrupted](https://github.com/a-maliarov/amazon-captcha-solver/blob/master/errors/solved/corrupted-image-recognition.png).
 + **Version 0.0.13**:
   1. Added and tested 'from_webdriver' classmethod.
 + **Version 0.1.0**:
   1. 100,000 captchas crash test, accuracy is 98.5%.
++ **Version 0.1.1**:
+  1. Code adjustments and improvements.
+  2. Added tests.